kabirbaidhya/learn-python-django-web/units/python/4/conditionals-and-loops.md

 #### Loop over dictionaries
 And there are situations where we need to iterate over the individual key-value pairs in a dictionary.
 Using `for` loop for that isn't really different than this.

+We can make use of `dict.items()` method of a dictionary object to get a list of tuples for each key value pair in the dictionary.

 ```python
 user = {